Grave-counting satellite images seek to track Yemen's COVID death toll | Health

 In May, videos posted on social media and information from informants reported high numbers of fresh graves, suggesting a spike in burial activity, they said, adding: "The use of mechanical excavators in place of human gravediggers suggested that demand exceeded routine capacity."
 During the same period, the global medical charity Médecins sans Frontières reported a peak in hospital admissions, with a very high case-fatality ratio, and media said a shortage of personal protective equipment had forced several hospitals to close or reject patients with COVID-19-like symptoms.

-The research, funded by aid from the UK government, was led by LSHTM and the technology company Satellite Applications Catapult, which specialises in geospatial analysis.
+The research was funded by aid from the UK government and led by LSHTM and the technology company Satellite Applications Catapult, which specialises in geospatial analysis.
 The researchers said they are now conducting a similar study in Mogadishu, Somalia.

-"Though our method cannot distinguish direct from indirect virus deaths, estimating excess mortality attributable to the COVID-19 pandemic in a humanitarian setting captures the whole system impact," said Emilie Koum Besson, who co-led the work.